0xsequence/sequence-unity/README.md

 ## Requirements
 Unity 2021.3.6f1 or later

+## Supported Platforms

+- Android
+- iOS
+- PC standalone
+- Mac standalone -> (IL2CPP builds only -> in our testing the AWSSDK for .NET 2.0 causes freezing due to library loading issues)
+- WebGL (excluding OpenIdAuthentication)

 ## Testing
 The project makes use of Unity's test runner.
 You can open the test runner window in Unity by navigating to `Window > General > Test Runner`.